Art & Alchemy

 We close with gratitude, hopes, and reminders that creativity follows us wherever we go!

-Making is a form of connection, meditation and release.
+Making is a form of meditation, connection and release.

 Why We Gather

-Each month, we make small, beautiful things.
-But the real point isn't what we create; it's that we create the conditions for presence, play, and connection in a world that makes these things hard to protect.
+Each month, we make small, delightful things.
+But the real point isn't what we make; it's what we're reclaiming:

 This Space Is For You If You…